top of page

 • Electronic transfers: Sending money electronically when you don't have sufficient funds.

 Depending on the type of bank you have, you may be charged certain fees.
-If you don't pay these fees, your ChexSystems score can decrease significantly.
+Your ChexSystems score can decrease significantly if you don't pay these fees.
 Some banks have monthly maintenance fees if you don't maintain the minimum balance.
 There are also overdraft fees, returned check fees, and more.
 Here are a few of the most common fees that you may be subject to:

 Bank Account Fees: